mailbots/mailbots/README.md

 1. "Low-Code" developers that want to throw together an extension as quickly as possible.
 2. More experineced skill developers that wish to encapsulate some complex task as an easy-to-use Gopher Skill.

-For category 1, we employ the metaphorical gopher to cancapsulate skills that "just work" with a single, intuitive command.
+For category 1, we employ the metaphorical gopher to invoke skills that "just work" with a single, intuitive command.
 Code is deliberately hidden from this type of user.
 Sensible defaults are used for skills so the user's first-time-use is a positive experience.
 The conceptual model for this user is a lovable rodent that digs tunnels and gets things done for you.
 What's not to like?

 For category 2, the more experience user, we don't try to hide Gopher App's internals.
 Gopher App is, essentially, an Express middleware stack along with some conventions to load and share this middlware.
 This familiar environment makes skill authoring a breeze for more experienced developers.

+## Contributions

+Contributions are welcome in the form of PRs and / or Github tickets for issues, bugs, ideas and feature requests.